KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

 \paragraph{\OURS} demonstrates a balance between latency and achieving overall performance.
-By simply incorporating knowledge embedding into the phrase retrieval process, our model (Ours w/ Wikifier) shows competitive performance in List Overlap metrics, despite having a significantly smaller model capacity compared to other generative baselines.
-When provided gold entity linking information used in the dataset construction pipeline, our model can achieve the best performance among all (Ours w/ Gold).
+Incorporating knowledge embedding into the phrase retrieval process, our model (Ours w/ Wikifier) demonstrates competitive performance in List Overlap metrics, despite having a significantly smaller model capacity (330M, only 5\% of the smallest generative baseline) than other generative baselines.
+When provided with gold entity linking information used in the dataset construction pipeline, our model achieves the best performance (Ours w/ Gold).
 To compare with other baselines, we threshold the prediction results from top 4 according to the data distribution~\footnote{To provide a comprehensive understanding of the model, we additionally report MAP metrics in Table~\ref{tab:appendix-map} of Appendix~\ref{appendix:metrics}.}.
-Not only for performance we can see that retrieval-based design of our model is proper design for real-time applicability, which shows way faster latency than other baselines.
-While our model requires additional time to index the long input documents into searchable formats\footnote{2.863 sec for ours (w/ Wikifier) and 0.955 sec for ours (w/ Gold).
-Note that the indexing process only needs to occur once for each input document. }, the subsequent querying of the indexed text incurs real-time latency.
+Beyond performance, the retrieval-based design of our model is suitable for real-time applicability, exhibiting smaller latency than other baselines.
+While our model demands extra time for the initial indexing of long input documents into searchable format, taking 2.863 and 0.955 seconds for our models with Wikifier and Gold respectively, the subsequent querying of the indexed text introduces real-time latency.
+This shows a significant advantage compared to generative baselines, even when utilizing the LLM acceleration methods (see Appendix~\ref{appendix:llm_acceleration}).